webik150/Grid-Sprite-Packer/README.md

 # Grid Sprite Packer

-The packer that sprite really packs uh a grid...
+The packer with UI that sprite really packs uh a grid...
 Free ChatGPT made this.

 Automatically resizes selected images to have same max size and then aligns them in a grid with variable padding and max elements per row.